wduquette/molt/README.md

 * Procs
 * Expression parsing.
 * A simple tcltest equivalent.
+* Pay for what you need
+  * I.e. don't require large regex, etc., libraries of all clients.
+* Configurable command sets
-* The embedding API will allow the client to easily control the set of standard commands included in an interpreter.
+  * The embedding API should allow the client to easily control the set of commands included in an interpreter.
+For example, a game engine might want to exclude `proc`, `source`, `eval`, etc.

 ### Excluded Features